koolskateguy89/gnome-shell-extension-spotify-controller/README.md

 ## Installation

-Hopefully this is going to be on the [GNOME Extension webside](https://extensions.gnome.org/) soon, but here's how to manually install this extension:
+The easiest way to install this is through the [GNOME Extension website](https://extensions.gnome.org/extension/4013/spotify-controller/), but here's how to manually install this extension:

 - **Clone the repo**